cloudnative-pg/cloudnative-pg/docs/src/replication.md

-If desired, the operator manages replication slots for all the replicas in the HA cluster, ensuring that WAL files required by each standby are retained on the primary's storage, even after a failover or switchover even.
+If desired, the operator manages replication slots for all the replicas in the HA cluster, ensuring that WAL files required by each standby are retained on the primary's storage, even after a failover or switchover.

 !!!
 Seealso "Replication slots for High Availability"
     For details on how CloudNativePG automatically manages replication slots for the